Modelling competition for space: Emergent inefficiency and inequality due to spatial self-organization among a group of crowd-avoiding agents: Conclusion and discussion

-In this work, motivated by examples of complex systems involving competition and sharing of physical space, we considered a different type of agent preference - local crowd avoidance - in a spatial setting.
-In the model, competing agents strive for advantageous locations by avoiding the local crowd, trying to keep the local population density in their neighborhood below their tolerance threshold by relocation.
-We study the resultant emergent behavior on a 1D lattice system.
-The crowd avoidance model we define thus lies in the broad class of spatial models that investigate how a group of agents respond and form collective action and emergence based on spatial or neighborhood preferences.
-On a preliminary level, there is some similarity with Schelling's model of segregation in that both models trace patterns of emergence based on the requirement of having (or not having) a minimum fraction of a kind of agent in the neighborhood.
+On a preliminary level, there is some similarity with Schelling's model of segregation in that both models trace patterns of emergence based on the requirement of having (or not having) a minimum fraction of a kind of agents in the neighborhood.
 However, the present model stands apart in that it focuses on understanding spatial crowd-avoidance behavior.
-The micro-mechanisms used in defining the rules and settings of the problem reflect this macro-agenda.
+The micro-mechanisms used in defining the rules and settings of the problem reflect this.
 For example, there is only one kind of agent, and empty sites that have neither preferences nor actions are actually the resource for which they compete.
 Furthermore, on the macroscale, unlike the Schelling's model which focuses on the emergence of segregation, we investigate the competitive allocation of spatial resources.